-Sample security relies on the samples being either in the custody of Don David personnel or stored in the locked on-site preparation facility or stored in a secure area before pick-up by ALS Laboratory personnel or delivery to the on-site Don David laboratory.
+Sample security relies on the samples being either in the custody of Don David personnel or stored in the locked on-site preparation facility or stored in a secure area until delivered to Paquetexpress or delivery to the on-site Don David laboratory.
 A unique and independent sample number is used for each sample with dispatch-submittal sheets and database entries used to track samples' progress and ensure that the laboratory receives all samples.